Nowadays, the amount of data created and stored in organizations is increasing significantly.

-This is the most important phase of the analysis, its output is a predictive model capable of knowing what is going to happen in the future.
+This is the most critical phase of the analysis; its output is a predictive model capable of knowing what will happen in the future.

-It encompasses a variety of machine learning techniques such as k-nearest neighbors, decision trees, random forest, neural networks, etc, to identify the likelihood of future outcomes based on historical data.
-Some of them are explained below.
+It encompasses various machine learning techniques such as k-nearest neighbors, decision trees, neural networks, etc.

 K – Nearest neighbors

-Artificial Neural Networks (ANN) are computational models based on the neural structure of the brain.
-They are recognized as one of the best machine learning methods.
+Neural networks are computational models based on the neural structure of the brain.

 The outputs from the neural network depend on the inputs fed to it and the different parameters within the neural network.

-Prescriptive analysis is the last step of an advanced data analysis.
-It consists of the application of the predictive model to determine the best solution or outcome among various choices, given the known parameters.
+It consists of applying the predictive model to determine the best solution or outcome among various choices.

-In this phase, not only is predicted what will happen in the future using our predictive model, but also is shown to the decision maker the implications of each option.
+In this phase, we predict what will happen in the future using our predictive model to show the decision-maker the implications of each option.

-For instance, we propose 2 different scenarios to see the how Target varies as a function of a single input, in this case depending on Feature 3.
+For instance, we propose two different scenarios to see how the target varies as a single input function, depending on Feature 3.

 The next table shows the reference variables for the first scenario.

-The next plot shows the output Target as a function of the input Feature 3.
-The x and y axes are defined by the range of the variables Feature 3 and Target, respectively.
+The following plot shows the output Target as a function of the input Feature 3.
+The x and y axes are defined by the range of Feature 3 and Target, respectively.

-As we have seen in this post, simple analytics are not enough to get actionable insights and improve business operations.
+As seen in this post, simple analytics are not enough to get actionable insights and improve business operations.

-Thanks to Advanced Analytics you will not leave anything to chance.
-It includes a global vision from the past to the possible futures that can be given in your company.
+Thanks to Advanced Analytics, you will not leave anything to chance.
+It includes a global vision from the past to the possible futures given in your company.

 The data science and machine learning platform Neural Designer contains many utilities to perform descriptive, diagnostic, predictive, and prescriptive analytics easily.